Hungnam evacuation: Planning

 To begin an orderly contraction of defenses as X Corps’ strength ashore diminished, the units on the perimeter were to withdraw deliberately as the 1st Marine Division embarked toward the first of three phase lines that Almond drew around Hungnam.
 In the southwest this first line rested generally along the Yowi-ch’on River, just below Yonpo Airfield and elsewhere traced an arc about 3 mi from the heart of Hungnam.
 The second line differed from the first only in the southwest in the US 3rd Division sector where it followed the upper bank of the Songch’on River close by Hungnam.
 The 3rd Division's withdrawal to this second line, which would mean the abandonment of Yonpo Airfield, was scheduled to take place as the US 7th Division began its embarkation.
 The third and final line was a tight arc about 1 mi outside the limits of Hungnam to be occupied by the 3rd Division as that division itself prepared to outload.
 During this final phase of the evacuation 3rd Division units were to use rearguard tactics to cover their own embarkation.

-General Almond published his formal evacuation order on 11 December, the date on which General MacArthur visited Korea and flew into Yonpo Airfield for a conference with him.
+Almond published his formal evacuation order on 11 December, the date on which MacArthur visited Korea and flew into Yonpo Airfield for a conference with him.
 After briefing MacArthur on Corps' dispositions and the plan of evacuation, Almond predicted that the evacuation would be orderly, that no supplies or equipment would be destroyed or abandoned and that PVA/KPA forces would not interfere seriously.
 The redeployment of X Corps to southern Korea, he estimated, would be complete by 27 December.

-The evacuation (12-24 December)
+The evacuation (12–24 December)

 The 1st Marine Division, as it came into Hungnam from the Chosin Reservoir on 11 December, assembled between the port and Yonpo Airfield.
 The division loaded over the following three days and sailed for Pusan at mid-morning on the 15th.
-General Almond the day before had designated Masan, 30 mi west of Pusan, as the division's assembly area.
+Almond the day before had designated Masan, 30 mi west of Pusan, as the division's assembly area.
 Following the voyage to Pusan and a motor march to Masan, the Marines passed to Eighth Army control on 18 December.
 Some bulk cargo was shipped out during the Marine loading, but the heavier evacuation of material began after the Marines sailed.
 From 15 December onwards service units gradually moved depots and supply points into the port area proper and the bulk supplies and heavy equipment were either loaded aboard ships double-banked at the docks or lightered to ships in the harbor.
 To save time, ammunition was loaded at the docks instead of well out into open water according to usual precautionary practice.
 This constant outward flow of material paralleled unit embarkations through the final day of the evacuation.